-June 26, Day 14: Chimp Tracking at Kibale National Park.
+June 26, Day 13: Chimp Tracking at Kibale National Park.
 After an early breakfast we will go to the forest for birding and chimp tracking.
 Tracking the chimpanzee is a very interesting experience; the way they feed, climb trees, respond to humans, and care for their young ones is just phenomenal.
 This is a daily drama of life in a rainforest and a rare chance to look back into a window of our evolutionary history.
 This park is notable for its primate population, with the chimpanzees being the most famous.
-After success with chimpanzees we will do some afternoon birding focusing on any species that are still holding out on us.
+Birding in Uganda is astonishingly rich and Kibale is no exception.
+If we are very fortunate, we may be able to track down the elusive Green-breasted Pitta.
+We have chances of finding a variety of birds with some of the notables including African Crowned Eagle, Blackbilled Turaco, Narina Trogon, Black Bee-eater, White-headed Wood-Hoopoe, African Emerald Cuckoo, Pinkfooted Puffback and Petit's Cuckoo-shrike.